Training Path of Extra Inference

 as the player needs to ensure the item they're aiming for doesn't get identified until the very end.

-1. Identify 49 items.
+1. Identify 49 items, obtain the target item.

 • Always account for the possibility of a lucky use when reading an Identifier Scroll.